AssafUni/bci4als-online/README.md

 ### Offline

+This part of the code is responsible for recording raw EEG data from the headset, preprocess it, segment it, extract features and train a classifier.

 1. MI1_Training.m- Code for recording new training sessions.
 2. MI2_Preprocess.m- Function to preprocess raw EEG data.
 3. MI3_SegmentData.m- Function that segments the preprocessed data into chunks.